 With a perfect blend of proteins, fats, carbohydrates, vitamins, minerals, carotenoids and other components that support a baby’s immune system, breast milk is the undisputed gold standard for infant nutrition.
-And within this nutritional powerhouse, there’s an unsung hero – human milk oligosaccharides*.
-Based on over 15 years of research, experts believe that it could be one of the factors behind breast milk’s immune system-boosting properties.
+And within this nutritional powerhouse, there’s an unsung hero—human milk oligosaccharides (HMOs).* Based on over 15 years of research, experts believe that it could be one of the factors behind breast milk’s immune system-boosting properties.

-Until now, HMOs have only been found in breast milk, but thanks to Abbott’s cutting-edge research, even moms who choose to use formula can provide their babies with HMO too.
+Until now, human milk oligosaccharides have only been found in breast milk, but thanks to Abbott’s cutting-edge research, even moms who choose to use formula can provide their babies with them too.

 What are HMOs?

 Human milk oligosaccharides (pronounced ol·i·go·sac·cha·rides) are unique, non-digestible, complex carbohydrates with a prebiotic role; in other words they feed the healthy bacteria in our gut.
 They are the third most abundant component in breast milk (after fat and carbohydrate) and make up to 10 percent of breast milk.
 There’s even more HMO than protein!